 I’m kicking it off with this Mayonnaise Chicken recipe.
 Yes, you read that right: MAYONNAISE CHICKEN.
 It is everything, you guys.

 Mayonnaise chicken is chicken marinated with mayonnaise and other spices and herbs.
-The mayonnaise adds a nice layer of flavor and richness to the chicken but you can’t taste the mayonnaise.
+The mayonnaise adds a nice layer of flavor and richness to the chicken but you can’t taste the mayo.

 My daughter who doesn’t like mayonnaise LOVES this mayonnaise chicken so even non-mayo lovers will fall in love.